Premarital/Pre-Commitment Couples Therapy

 As aforementioned, couples therapy looks different for each couple.
 However, there are some common attributes to couples work that you can expect to encounter in our work together.

-The Prepare and Enrich Assessment - New couples will complete a mandatory premarital / pre-comittment assessment prior to their first session.
+The Prepare/Enrich Assessment - New couples will complete a mandatory premarital / pre-comittment assessment prior to their first session.
 It will include a customized assessment tailored to you as individuals and as a couple.
-The assessment will provide me with necessary information about your backgrounds, ideals, areas for growth, and existing strengths.
-If you could like to see a sample assessment, click HERE.
+The assessment and coinciding program will provide your therapist with necessary information about your backgrounds, ideals, areas for growth, and existing strengths.
+Research has shown that the simple act of taking an assessment improves relationship satisfaction.
+If you would like to see a sample assessment, click HERE.

 Developing Rapport.
 Your therapist will take time to get to you know, both as an individual and as a part of the couple.
 You’ll be able to ask questions, speak to your concerns, and begin to develop rapport with your therapist.
 For more infromation about what you can expect during your first meeting with your therapist, please visit our Know This page.